Poltergeist (franchise)

 Poltergeist is an American horror film franchise distributed by Metro-Goldwyn-Mayer during the 1980s.
 The original trilogy revolves around the members of the Freeling family, who are stalked and terrorized by a group of ghosts, led by a demon known as the Beast, that are attracted to the youngest daughter, Carol Anne.
 The original film was co-written and produced by Steven Spielberg.
 The Poltergeist films collected a total of approximately $132 million at the United States box office.
+Heather O'Rourke and Zelda Rubinstein were the only cast members to appear in all three films.

 Fox 2000 Pictures and Metro-Goldwyn-Mayer released a "revisionist" reboot of the series on May 22, 2015.

-Heather O'Rourke and Zelda Rubinstein were the only cast members to appear in all three films.